liucongcharles/CF-GCN/README.md

-# The code of CF-GCN is coming soon
+# The code of CF-GCN will be coming soon
 # remote sensing image change detection network